tchin25/tchin25/README.md

 I am a web developer focused mostly on JAM Stacking with Nuxt + Firebase, although I can do other stuff as well ;)

+I mostly work on web app to help people learn and be more productive.
+Currently freelancing but open to being hired remote.

 <details>
  <summary><strong>Frontend Technologies</strong></summary>
    - Vue/Nuxt <br/>